9781459827912_cover Enlarge Cover

 Deborah Kerbel

-DEBORAH KERBEL is the author of fourteen books for young adult, middle grade, and primary readers.
+DEBORAH KERBEL is an award-winning author who writes young adult and middle grade novels, as well as picture books and non-fiction.
 She lives and writes in Thornhill, Ontario, with her husband, two teens, and a rescue schnoodle named Freddie.

 Kelly Nakatsuka is a former CBC broadcaster and journalist who spends his time these days as a father, husband, concert promoter and counseling therapist in Victoria, British Columbia.
 Kelly loves living and working on the West Coast and is honored and humbled to call the unceded Traditional Territories of the Lekwungen- and Hul’qumi’num-speaking Peoples his home.